jwodder/zarr-checksum-gallery/README.md

 - `recursive` — Walk the directory tree recursively and depth-first, computing the checksum for each directory as soon as possible

+- `tree` — Like `fastio`, but instead of displaying only the final checksum, shows a textual tree of the files & directories within the directory tree and their corresponding checksums

+  **Options:**

+    - `-t <NUM>`/`--threads <NUM>` — Set the number of threads to use.
+The default value is the number of logical CPU cores on the machine.